mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% hint style="info" %}
 * The response is an array that we could have a single device enumerating with multiple biometric options.
 * The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a "Biometric Device".
-* This response is a direct JSON as show in the response.
+* This response is a direct JSON as shown in the response.
 {% endhint %}

 #### Windows/Linux
 All the device API will be based on the HTTP specification.
-The device always binds to with any of the available ports ranging from 4501 - 4600.
+The device always binds to any of the available ports ranging from 4501 - 4600.
 The IP address used for binding has to be 127.0.0.1 and not localhost.

 The applications that require access to MOSIP devices could discover them by sending the HTTP request to the supported port range.
-We will call this port as the device_service_port in the rest of the document.
+We will call this port the device_service_port in the rest of the document.

 **_HTTP Request:_**
 ```